EMERGING MARKETS-Colombian peso hits 6-week low as U.S. data boosts Fed hike bets

 The peso ended 2022 with one of its strongest performances in a decade, attracted by restrictive monetary policy, but many expect the gains to reverse this year on worries about recession in the United States, which is Mexico's top trade partner, and a potential end to the Mexican central bank's rate-hike cycle.

-Stock markets across the region .MILA00000PUS rallied on Thursday despite losses on Wall Street as investors bet on a rebound in China's economy.
+Stock markets across the region .MILA00000PUS rallied 3% despite losses on Wall Street as investors bet on a rebound in China's economy.

 Latest